The History of Qigong

 During the late 80’s and all through the 90’s Dr Pang used Zhineng in his healing centres, the most notable being the Huaxia Zhineng Qigong Clinic & Training Center 2 hours away from Beijing.
 There were many extraordinary cases of healings reported from this centre, using this style.
 Over the years, the Center treated more than one hundred and eighty different types of disease, the overall success rate was claimed to be higher than 95%.

 Who can practice Qigong?

 This system was designed with everybody in mind.
 Dr Pang’s system has been used with the exceptionally infirm, with children, with adults seeking to heal themselves, with healthy adults and with people who hope to further develop their potential as humans.

 Qigong is designed to build the physical body up, from it’s lowest ebb, to full vitality.

 In this system there are some exceptionally simple exercises, that can even be undertaken lying down.
 Often these exercises can be even be performed solely in the mind, not requiring the body to even be moved.
-Once the body is strengthening and becoming more stable, the exercises become second nature, allowing the emotions to stabilise also.
+Once the body is strengthened and more stable, the physical movement further enhances the practice.
+With familiarity the exercises become second nature, allowing the emotions to stabilise.
 Over time this leads to complete harmony and balance in Mind, Body and Spirit.